Nitria (monastic site): Location

 The ancient site of Nitria was located by the archaeologist Hugh Evelyn-White (1884-1924) sometime between 1917 and 1922.
 It is located approximately 13.7 Kilometers southwest of Damanhur by the village of Al Barnuji, 19.3 Kilometers from Kellia, and about 50 Kilometers south of Alexandria.
 The coordinates of Nitria are 30.928651°N, 30.385628°E. Nitria is not as far in the desert at Scetis, and according to Historia Monachorum in Aegypto, it takes 24 hours to walk from Nitria to Scetis.

 List

-Partial list of monks who inhabited Nitria.
+Partial list of notable monks who lived at Nitria.